fleetdm/fleet/handbook/company/communications.md

 When attending a conference or traveling for Fleet, keep the following in mind:
 - $100 allowance per day for your own personal food and beverage. **(There are many good reasons to make exceptions to this guideline, such as dinners with customers.
 Before proceeding, please [request approval from the Head of Business Operations](https://fleetdm.com/handbook/business-operations#intake).**
 - Tipping norms vary by culture.
 How you tip when representing the company reflects on Fleet's brand.
 When traveling in the United States and using your company Brex card, prepare to tip between 18-20% at restaurants.
 For rideshare, takeout, delivery, and other situations where tipping comes up, tip between 10-20%.
-- We highly recommend you order a physical Brex card if you do not have one before attending the conference.
+- If you haven't already, order a physical Brex card before attending the conference.
 - The monthly limit on your Brex card may need to be increased temporarily as necessary to accommodate the increased spending associated with the conference, such as travel.
 You can [request that here](https://fleetdm.com/handbook/business-operations#intake) by providing the following information:
   - The start and end dates for your trip.
   - The price of your flight (feel free to optimize a direct flight if there is one that is less than double the price of the cheapest non-direct flight).
   - The price of your hotel per night (dry cleaning is allowable if the stay is over 3 days).
   - The price of the admission fees if attending a conference.
 - Please use your personal credit card for movies, mini bars, and entertainment.
-These expenses _will not_ be reimbursed.
+These expenses _will not_ be approved.

 ## Vendor questionnaires
 In responding to security questionnaires, Fleet endeavors to provide full transparency via our [security policies](https://fleetdm.com/handbook/security/security-policies#security-policies) and [application security](https://fleetdm.com/handbook/business-operations/application-security) documentation.
 In addition to this documentation, please refer to [the vendor questionnaires page](https://fleetdm.com/handbook/business-operations/vendor-questionnaires)